- Faculty and Staff

 One University Circle

 The Department Office is open during the academic year Monday – Friday, 8:00 am – 5:00 pm.
 Winter session and Summer hours may vary.
 Back to top

 The Department has a legacy of outstanding teaching, advising, scholarship, and service that continues today in both the Political Science Program and the Master of Public Administration Program.
 The ranging expertise and extensive knowledge of our faculty allows the Department to offer courses in all of the major fields of Political Science and a comprehensive graduate-level curriculum in Public Administration.

 As’ad AbuKhalil – Professor, Political Science: BA 1981, MA 1983, American University of Beirut; PhD 1988, Georgetown University.
 At Stanislaus since 1993.
 Dr. AbuKhalil teaches the following courses in the Political Science Program: Politics of the Middle East; Gender & Sexuality in the Middle East; Arab-Israeli Conflict; International Relations; Model United Nations & Model Arab League; and Introduction to American Government.

 (209) 667-3536 / Bizzini 126-A

 Umar Ghuman – Assistant Professor, Public Administration: BS 2001, Excelsior College; MBA 2003, PhD 2011, Florida Atlantic University.
-At Stanislaus since 2012.
+At Stanislaus since 2012, Dr. Ghuman is the Co-Director of the MPA program.
 Dr. Ghuman teaches the following courses in the MPA Program: Public Policy; Organizational Development; Human Resources; Organization Theory; Quantitative Analysis; Bureaucracy in Novels & Plays; and Non-profit Administration.
 In the Political Science Program, he teaches Introduction to American Government.

 (209) 667-3682 / Bizzini 130-A